-Spousal Impoverishment Protection 2022
+Spousal Impoverishment Protection 2024

 "Spousal Impoverishment Protection" refers to special financial provisions in Medicaid law.
-These provisions affect how we count income and assets for certain married couples enrolled in a long-term care program.
+These provisions affect how income and assets are counted for certain married couples enrolled in a long-term care program.

-Medicaid is a federally and state-funded government program that pays for health care and long-term care services for low-income people of all ages.
+Medicaid is a federal and state-funded government program that pays for health care and long-term care services for low-income people of all ages.
 To qualify, a person's income and assets must be below certain levels.
 There are two types of Medicaid that provide long-term care services:

-- Institutional Medicaid provides coverage of medical services if you reside in a medical care facility, such as skilled nursing facilities, intermediate care facilities, institutions for mental disease, and hospitals, for 30 days or more. - Home and community-based waiver programs allow you to get long-term care services in a community setting (for example, your home) rather than in a nursing home or hospital.
+- Institutional Medicaid provides coverage of medical services if you reside in a medical care facility; such as skilled nursing facilities, intermediate care facilities, institutions for mental disease, and hospitals, for 30 days or more. - Home and community-based waiver programs allow you to get long-term care services in a community setting such as your own home, assisted living facility, or community based residential facility.
 These waiver programs include: - o Family Care - o Family Care Partnership - o IRIS (Include, Respect, I Self-Direct) - o PACE (Program of All-Inclusive Care for the Elderly)